 Protecting the Lake Since 1911

 For 106 years the Schroon Lake Association has helped to protect the waters we all love.
 We are writing to Members and Non-Members alike to ask for your help this year by either renewing your membership or joining the SLA and contributing to our organization.
 The work of the Schroon Lake Association is supported by membership dues, donations and the proceeds from our annual Arts & Crafts Fair and the Hornbeck Boat raffle.

-In 2017 the SLA will be performing a number of incredibly important lake management activities.
-Six of the most impactful activities will be
+In 2017 the SLA performed a number of incredibly important lake management activities.
+Six of the most impactful activities were: